agrosner/DBFlow/usage2/ModelsAndGettingStarted.md

 ```

+`@ForeignKey` can only be a subset of types:
+1. `Model` or `ModelContainer`
+2. Any field not requiring a `TypeConverter`.
+If not a `Model`, you _must_ specify the `tableClass` it points to.
+3. Cannot inherit `@ForeignKey` from non-model classes (see [Inherited Columns](#inherited-columns))

+If you create a circular reference (i.e. two tables with strong references to `Model` as `@ForeignKey` to each other), read on.

 ### Foreign Key Containers

 For efficiency reasons we recommend using `ForeignKeyContainer<>`.
 A `ForeignKeyContainer`
 is foreign key that only contains the foreign key reference data within itself.
+If you
+desire thread-safety and prefer this to happen immediately, replace with the `Model` object.

 From our previous example of `Dog`, instead of using a  `String` field for **breed**
 we recommended by using a `ForeignKeyContainer<Breed>`.
 It is nearly identical, but the difference being